opendvp.tl.filter_by_abs_value#

 A copy of the input AnnData with a new boolean column in

-indicating which cells passed the filter.
-The new column name will bef"{feature_name}_filtered_by_{mode}"
+.obsindicating which cells passed the filter.
+The new column name will bef"{feature_name}_filtered_by_{mode}".

 Raises:#